United States Playing Card Company: Aristocrat

 The Aristocrat brand was created in 1915 by the Russell Playing Card Company of New York, which was acquired by the USPC in 1929.
 It was best known for its higher quality of card stock and varied but always intricate scroll work, in particular the "bank note" back, which resembled the design of United States currency notes at the time it was introduced, as Russell had acquired the playing card business of the American Bank Note Company in 1914.
 While the cards sold to the public carried the unique scroll-work, Aristocrat also produced the "Club Special" line of Aristocrat cards specifically for casinos.
 These were similar to Bee cards in that their backs were borderless with a diamond pattern and could optionally have casino logos added to the backs.
 Aristocrat was discontinued as a retail brand in the mid-1980s, but continued to be sold directly to casinos.
-Out of print for over thirty years, original Aristocrat cards were reprinted in 2017, and are currently still in production.